 The UX role (see list of roles) tends to involve meetings, research, design, and team-building presentations or workshops.
-The majority of these tactical activities can be done online.
-With the exception of some types of user research (user testing that requires a physical product, service or full-body experience, for example) and contextual interviews or Field Studies, which require intercepting user tasks, artifacts and memories that are place-based.
-Online interviews and Diary Studies can be deployed in these instances.
+You can perform the majority of these tactical activities online.
+Some types of user research (user testing that requires a physical product, service, or full-body experience, for example) and contextual interviews or Field Studies, which require intercepting user tasks, artifacts, and memories that are place-based, are best done in person.
+You can deploy Online interviews and Diary Studies in these instances.

 Here’s a table that breaks this down by common activities UX Designers and UX teams engage in: